arzizsulaiman-Gitt/hr-attrition-analysis/README.md

 department and strongly tied to overtime.
 A retention program that targets "everyone" wastes budget; targeting Customer Support overtime workers first would address the biggest chunk of turnover.

-## CV bullet
-"Built an end-to-end HR attrition analysis: cleaned 1,200 employee records in Excel using formula-driven logic (COUNTIFS/AVERAGEIFS/IFERROR), analyzed attrition drivers in SQL (window functions), and visualized results in Power BI; identified that overtime nearly doubles attrition risk and pinpointed a specific high-risk segment (Customer Support + overtime + low satisfaction, 47.7% attrition) as the highest-value target for a retention intervention."